Unit 9: What Is Real and Not Real in the Digital and Real Worlds

 - In regards to historical newspapers, there are some powerful digitization projects underway, and there are also great new searching possibilities.
 See "The Biographers New Friend" by Stephen Mihm.

-- Post on your blog (10 points): (a) Discuss your thoughts on the reality and non-reality (or fantasy) of the digital world; (b) give an example from a local museum or library that illustrates this real-nonreal phenomenon.
+- Post on your blog (5 points): (a) your thoughts on the reality and non-reality (or fantasy) of the digital world; (b) give at least one example (preferably two) from a local, online museum or library that illustrates this real-nonreal phenomenon.
+Please let me know in Canvas when you have posted so that I can grade.

 Extra credit options